Christmas Mantle Styling Tips

 If you are looking for some inspiration when it comes to decorating your own mantle, then I’ve got you covered!
 Today I am sharing 5 mantle styling tips with you!

 Just like “regular” mantle styling, when I am decorating a fireplace for Christmas, I like to create a focal point with art or a decorative item.
 This year, as you may have noticed, I have used a round mirror above both of my mantles.
-I love a mirror because it’s neutral and doesn’t compete with my Christmas decor.
-Here are a few other ideas for a festive focal point:

 There are so many beautiful wreath options out there, and one to suit every budget!
 I love this image below, it is from last year’s Magnolia Market Christmas collection.